 Service Type: Other Service Service Name: Community Transition Services

-Provider Category:

-Individual

-Provider Type:

 Independent Vendor

-Provider Qualifications

-License (specify):

-Certificate (specify):

-Other Standard (specify):

 Individuals must meet the following standards regardless of service location:

-1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.

-2. Have a signed ODP Provider Agreement on file with ODP.

-3. Complete standard ODP required orientation.

-4. Demonstrate compliance with ODP standards through completion of a self-assessment and

-validation of required documentation, policies and procedures.

-5. Have Commercial General Liability Insurance.

-6. Have Workers' Compensation Insurance in accordance with state law.

-7. Comply with Department standards related to provider qualifications.

-Verification of Provider Qualifications Entity Responsible for Verification:

-ODP

-Frequency of Verification:
+- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
+Have a signed ODP Provider Agreement on file with ODP. - 3.
+Complete standard ODP required orientation. - 4.
+Demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
+Have Commercial General Liability Insurance. - 6.
+Have Workers' Compensation Insurance in accordance with state law. - 7.
+Comply with Department standards related to provider qualifications.

 At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
 New providers may be qualified more frequently depending on which monitoring cycle they are assigned.

-Appendix C: Participant Services

-C-1/C-3: Provider Specifications for Service

 Service Type: Other Service Service Name: Community Transition Services

-Provider Category:

-Agency

-Provider Type:

 Supports Coordination Organization